-OK, so it’s not rocket science.
+Meal prep may sound scary if you have never tried it.
+It may even sound like it’s too good to be true – knowing what to eat every day of the week and not feel annoyed at cooking time ?
 There is a systematic and effect way of planning your meals ahead of time AND being good at it.
 Take it from me, being organised with food, groceries and meal time is waaaaay easier than frantically brainstorming what to cook while running through other chores.
 Well, I know that you know how that feels and that feeling of distressed brainstorm is more stress then we could ever imagine.
 I got tired of feeling that way…daily…3 times and more.
 And since we are very serious about eating right, clean and on time, meal planning is just another part of the lifestyle we have developed and stuck too.
-But I will be painfully honest witchya : it takes time and a bit of hammering in the skills.
+But I will be painfully honest with you : it takes time and a bit of hammering in the skills.
 You might just forget to meal plan for the upcoming weak on a designated-meal-planning Sunday.
 This sudden occurring event should NOT demotivate you from ever meal planning again.
 Anything good, especially habits, take time and patience.
 So with this being said, here are the procedures (tried and tested) to be followed for thoroughly meal planning.

 1.Write down your macro’s.
 Know your specific needs.